hangloos/recipes-manager-rails-assessment/spec.md

 3. Scope method.
 So like a method giving us the overdue tasks.
 Use these methods to display different information. ** cooked a recipe changes the status. show all that have cooked . show all that havent cooked. show rating for that recipe. - x

-4. Nested form with a custom attribute writer. this is initiated in our strong params. could use the accepts_nested_attributes_for method.
+4. Nested form with a custom attribute writer. this is initiated in our strong params. could use the accepts_nested_attributes_for method. - x

 5. devise authentication - x